Contracts & Designated Signers

 - Insurance: Some contracts require proof of insurance.
-When insurance is required by NU, your contract is not considered finalized by the University until a copy of the certificate of insurance is on file with Business Services and uploaded onto the Contracts Database.
+When insurance is required by NU, your contract is not considered ready for signature by the University until a copy of the certificate of insurance is on file with Business Services and uploaded onto the Contracts Database.
 When insurance is required by an outside entity, please consult the Risk Control Manager as soon as possible to ensure you get a timely copy of the necessary paperwork.

 - Contracts database: A copy of your fully-signed contract will be on the Contracts Database on MyNU.
 This tool tracks expiration dates, exclusivity clauses, and insurance documents.
 Please feel free to contact the GC for training on or to suggest improvements to the system.